YouTube Gaming Gets Mobile Game Streaming, New Subscription

 Twitch already lets fans subscribe to content creators.

-Updated YouTube Gaming applications for Apple and Android powered mobile devices were released on Thursday in Britain and the United States.
+Updated YouTube Gaming applications for Apple and Android-powered mobile devices were released Thursday in Britain and the United States.

-The rollout of YouTube Gaming at the end of August marked the public debut of an online venue where video game lovers can find commentary, live play, on-demand snippets and more.
+At the end of August, the rollout of YouTube Gaming marked the public debut of an online venue where video game lovers can find commentary, live play, on-demand snippets, and more.

 The clause does not block uploads of pre-recorded footage to YouTube or seem to endanger non-video game content.
-Nonetheless, how stringent Twitch plans to be with ensuring partners honour the agreement remains to be seen.
-The company has been vague about the situation leading some to believe that streaming on YouTube is fine as long as it is not done on Twitch at the same time.
-Reason being, no cease-and-desist notices have been issued or reported by Twitch’s partners for streaming on YouTube.
+Nonetheless, how stringent Twitch plans to be with ensuring partners honor the agreement remains to be seen.
+The company has been vague about the situation, leading some to believe that streaming on YouTube is fine as long as it is not done on Twitch simultaneously.
+No cease-and-desist notices have been issued or reported by Twitch’s partners for streaming on YouTube.

-It allows viewers to chat with the players and others, lending it some qualities of social networking websites, and it also sells advertising to generate income.
+It allows viewers to chat with the players and others, lending it some qualities of social networking websites and selling advertising to generate income.

-The takeover came with a boom in online viewing of real-time video game or computer game play as “e-sports” attract growing crowds as spectator events.
+The takeover came with a boom in online viewing of real-time video games or computer gameplay as “gameplay attracts growing crowds as spectator events.